-SOMERSET, KY – Following a two-year COVID-19 pandemic break, the Eastern Kentucky SEED Contracting Symposium is taking place today at The Center for Rural Development.
+SOMERSET, KY – Following a two-year COVID-19 pandemic break, the Eastern Kentucky SEED Contracting Symposium was held at The Center for Rural Development in late October.

 Representatives from the world’s biggest defense contractors are gathering to meet with many of Eastern Kentucky’s most successful manufacturers to find common ground and future work.